deepsweet/start/README.md

 ### Presets

 `<tasks file or moduleID to require>` means that you can make your tasks file (and its dependencies!) completely external and shareable.
 Like a `my-es6-start-preset` package for a bunch of your projects.
-See [start-start-preset](https://github.com/start-runner/start-preset) as an example.
+See [start-start-preset](https://github.com/start-runner/start-preset) as an example or browse available [presets](https://www.npmjs.com/browse/keyword/start-preset).

 ## API